CymaticLabs/InfluxDBStudio/README.md

 #### Dropping a Database

 To drop a database, select it in the tree view on the left.
-Then right click and use the context menu or use the toolbar button and select **Drop Database**:
+Then right-click and use the context menu or use the toolbar button and select **Drop Database**:

 ![Drop Database](docs/img/Databases_Drop_1.png?raw=true "Drop Database")